bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

 If you start a build manually and you only specify a branch, then `git-clone` will clone that branch.

-But if you use webhooks to automatically trigger builds on code changes, [bitrise.io](https://www.bitrise.io/) will send the **commit hash** of the commit which triggered the build and `git-clone` will clone that specific commit.
+But if you use webhooks to automatically trigger builds on code changes, repo host will send the **commit hash** of the commit which triggered the build webhook and `git-clone` will clone that specific commit .
+This would put the local git instance into detached head state.

 Let's test this locally with a `git checkout COMMITHASH` - this is what you'll get: